game-ci/documentation/README.md

-# Game CI
+# GameCI

-Documentation for open source Game CI projects.
+Documentation for open source GameCI projects.
 You can find the `.md` files inside the [docs](./docs) folder.
 The live version is available on [unity-ci.com](https://unity-ci.com).

 ## Run the documentation locally